-- Wisdom Teeth Patients: We will schedule you for a 1-2 week post op with your surgeon.
-If you're having no post-operative issues, you may cancel this appointment.
+- Extractions/Wisdom Teeth Patients: You will not need a post op appointment unless indicated by your surgeon.
 If issues arise in the future, please call us. - Implant Patients: It is important that your surgeon see you on a regular basis throughout the implant process to ensure that the surgical site is healing well.
 Please make every effort to keep your scheduled post-operative appointments.
 If the time we've chosen for you doesn't work, please call us to reschedule.